SESL logo light

 text = model_path.read_text(encoding="utf-8")

-# Parse into rules and named scenarios
+# Parse the model into rules and named scenarios

 rules, scenarios = load_model_from_yaml(text)

-# Take the first scenario
+# Take the first scenario to test with

 scenario_name, facts = scenarios[0]